karlssberg/Motiv/README.md

    a `true` result will have its metadata accumulated and the other operand's metadata will be ignored.
 4. **Enhanced Debugging Experience**: This library has been designed to ease the developer experience around important and/or complex Boolean logic.
-Specifications, whether composed of other Specifications or not, override the `ToString()` method so that it provides a human readable representation of its the logic tree.
+Specifications, whether composed of other Specifications or not, override the `ToString()` method so that it provides a human-readable representation of its the logic tree.
 Furthermore, the generated result also accumulates a human-readable list of assertions why the result was either `true` or `false`.
 This is primarily for debugging and troubleshooting purposes, but it could also be surfaced to users if so desired.
 5. **Simplified Testing**: By extracting your logical expressions into separate classes you make it much easier to